 If you want a full breakdown of this beach, including snorkeling and layout, check out Playa Porto Mari Curaçao Beach Guide (Pigs, Snorkeling & Tips).

 We broke up the day with lunch near Playa Forti.
-Sitting there with the view and watching people cliff jump nearby gave us a second to reset before heading back out.
+Sitting there with the view and watching people cliff jump nearby gave us a second to reset before heading back out and the food was really good too.

 If you want something more local, Landhuis Dokterstuin has a completely different feel—open-air, still traditional, and the food was solid.